YusakiDev/BetterView/README.md

         - `cache-duration`: The cache duration for how long extended chunks should be kept in memory (default: `PT5M`, 5 minutes)

-Feel free to play around with the chunk generations and chunk sending limits.
+Feel free to play around with the chunk generations and chunk sending limits for an optimal experience on your server setup.

 Make sure to adjust the cache duration based on what you use your server for;
 for e.g. static lobby servers, you can use a longer cache duration than for dynamic SMP servers.